 Penne All ‘Arrabbiata | Arrabbiata Sauce

-Almost every time we eat there he asks the regular marinara sauce to be substituted with this (except when he is eating Fettuccine Alfredo).
+Almost every time we eat there he asks for the regular marinara sauce to be substituted with this (except when he is eating Fettuccine Alfredo).
 My kids love to eat at Olive Garden, so we are there at least once a month.

 Penne All 'Arrabbiata in a plate

 The major taste difference that I have found between the regular marinara and this sauce is that Arrabbiata has loads of garlic and is very spicy.
-I have seen pieces of fresh red chilies in the sauce that makes it quite spicy.
+I have seen pieces of fresh red chilies in the sauce that make it quite spicy.

 I have tried to mimic the Olive Garden flavors in this sauce and I think I quite succeeded in that as my son yelled, Amma - this tastes just like the spicy sauce in Olive Garden.